Entebbe Travel Guide

 Entebbe also makes a good base for exploring the region.
 Excursions to the Mabamba Swamps are an absolute must for birdwatchers, home to countless waterbirds and other creatures.

-Fishing and boat trips on Lake Victoria are also a popular activity, including ferries to the Ssese Islands, which offer both varied terrain full of wildlife, and modern resort hotels.
-Ngamba Island is also reachable by ferry, and is home to the Ngamba Island Chimpanzee Sanctuary.
+Fishing and boat trips on Lake Victoria are a popular activity, including ferries to the Ssese Islands, which offer both varied terrain full of wildlife, and modern resort hotels.
+Ngamba Island is reachable by ferry, and is home to the Ngamba Island Chimpanzee Sanctuary.

 While the surrounding natural attractions in Entebbe are its biggest draw, there are also interesting sites within the city, including the State House (official residence to the President of Uganda), the Uganda Virus Research Institute, and Nkumba University.